fighterpoul/gitflow_linter/README.md

 **WARNING**: URL to a remote is not supported.
 Passing [https://github.com/fighterpoul/gitflow_linter.git](https://github.com/fighterpoul/gitflow_linter.git) as the argument will fail.

-**HINT**: Run `git fetch --prune` before to make the repo clean and clear
+**HINT**: Run `git fetch --prune` before to make the repo clean and clear **HINT**: In some cases it might be usefull to pull master and develop firstly, before running the linter: `git checkout master && git checkout develop`

 # Documentation